 - If your agent does not integrate with Service Directory private network access, webhook calls are considered outside the service perimeter and are blocked when enabling VPC Service Controls.
 Limited endpoints are supported by Service Directory, refer to Service Directory for details.

-- Cloud Functions are currently not supported in VPC Service Controls perimeter or in Service Directory.
+- Using Cloud Functions for Dialogflow webhooks is currently not supported when in VPC Service Controls perimeter or in Service Directory.

 Service perimeter creation

 When you create a service perimeter,

 You aren't required to include any additional services